 |A tea party|

-In a political environment where many things went out of control – the wars that America fights, the derailing of the international financial system, the environmental catastrophe in the Gulf of Mexico – a government has to adjust to face old and new challenges.
+In a political environment where many things went out of control – the wars that America fights, the derailing of the international financial system, the environmental catastrophe in the Gulf of Mexico – a government has to adjust to facing old and new challenges.
 But how much government is needed?
 Enter the Tea Party Patriots fighting the Obama administration on all fronts.

-After the lost war the ideals of the bourgeoisie were in shambles, the working class unemployed.
+After the lost war, the ideals of the bourgeoisie were in shambles, the working-class unemployed.
 This caused a political cleavage in Germany with the formation of radical political parties at the right and the left of the party spectrum.
 Political murder and putsches were frequent.
-As the economic situation deteriorated with the Black Thursday in 1929 and unemployment rising, the gains of Communists and Nazis in democratic elections surged preventing the formation of stable governments.
+As the economic situation deteriorated with the Black Thursday in 1929 and unemployment rising, the gains of Communists and Nazis in democratic elections surged, preventing the formation of stable governments.
 The disaster that followed you all know.

-*not to be confused with Piotr Adamski the plombier Polonais in France who has a different profile
+*Not to be confused with Piotr Adamski, the plombier Polonais in France who has a different profile